Exodus-Privacy/website/content/post/bilan_compta_2020.en.md

 tags: [Accounting]
 ---

+If the tables don't display correctly, you can [download them in PDF format](/media/compta2020.en.pdf)
+\

 |Revenue | 01/20 | 02/20 | 03/20 | 04/20 | 05/20 | 06/20 | 07/20 | 08/20 | 09/20 | 10/20 | 11/20 | 12/20 |  *Subtotal* | TOTAL |
 :---- | ----: | ----: | ----: | ----: | ----: | ----: | ----: | ----: | ----: | ----: | ----: | ----: | ----: | ----:|
 |**DONATIONS** |  |  |  |  |  |  |  |  |  |  |  |  |  | **2 238,54 €**